 The Coating on Your Organic Fruit: What Is Apeel, and Should You Be Concerned?

-There’s something too perfect about that orange.
+There’s something suspiciously perfect about that orange.

 Too bright.
 Too patient.